 - For wood products such as wooden park benches or picnic tables, look for splintering and repair by sanding to a smooth touch or replacing

-- A little bit of touch-up paint or thermoplastic coating can not only make a picnic table, bench or bike rack look new, but it can also prevent further corrosion and chipping
+- A little bit of touch-up paint or thermoplastic coating can not only make a picnic table, bench, or bike rack look new but can also prevent further corrosion and chipping

 - Some repairs can be completed by the facility maintenance crew or handy person while others may need a professional service technician or specialized tools

-Obviously, to insure the regularly scheduled inspection program is effective to keep your commercial site furnishings in tip-top shape the following criteria should be set in place:
+Obviously, to ensure the regularly scheduled inspection program is effective to keep your commercial site furnishings in tip-top shape the following criteria should be set in place: